jato987/FindTheCelebrityProblem/find-celebrity/ReadMe.md

 ## Complexity

-before the application read the files, the estimate complex is O(n²)
+After the application read the files, the estimate complex is O(n²)